 When making purchases in a store, avoid using the EFTPOS machine’s dynamic currency conversion (when an overseas sale is offered in Australian dollars).
 It usually offers an uncompetitive exchange rate.

 Just like your debit card, credit cards can be used in most overseas countries, and are ideal for big purchases, such as accommodation, tours and pre-booked transport.
 You’ll often need a credit card when checking into hotels.

 As with all card transactions when making purchases overseas, know the exchange rate and be aware of any conversion fees to track your spending.
 Avoid using your credit card to withdraw at foreign ATMs also, as most cash advances attract a higher interest rate than purchases.

 You’ll also get Visa’s purchase protection in the event of any unauthorised purchases while you’re travelling.
 Plus, with P&N Bank’s Visa Platinum credit card, you may also be eligible for travel insurance.
 Chat to us about how to take advantage of it.

 Travellers’ cheques – physical cheques which can be exchanged for cash overseas – are much less common now and are no longer widely accepted.
 Unless you’re travelling to a country where they are still commonly accepted, cash and cards are much more convenient and cost-effective options.

 The key to a successful trip is to let us know before you go.
 We constantly monitor your transactions, so giving us your travel dates before you leave ensures we don’t put a stop on your card for overseas purchases.
-Simply let us know where you’re going and how long you’ll be away.
+Simply let us know where you’re going, when, and how long you’ll be away.